hughobrien/psu-constitution/README.md

 1. Executive shall meet at least six times per semester preferably on a bi-weekly basis.
 Further meetings may be called by a written request of a majority of Executive members to the president.

-2. All members of Executive excluding the full time ULSU Staff member who sits with participant status can vote
+2. All members of Executive excluding the full time ULSU Staff member who sits with participant status can vote.

 3. All decisions made by the Executive must be voted on and the number of votes cast for and against and abstinent votes shall be noted in the minutes.
 Executive members can only abstain from a decision if there is a conflict of interest.
 All nominations to committees must have a proposer and seconder.
 All decisions passed by the Executive shall specify the person who is to be responsible for their implementation.